 2.4 Sample Collection and microscopic examination

-Blood samples (3ml) from participants were collected and transported in ice to Department of Microbiology, Bayero University Kano and Aminu Kano Teaching Hospital (AKTH).
+Blood samples (3ml) from each of the participants were collected and transported in ice to Department of Microbiology, Bayero University Kano and Aminu Kano Teaching Hospital (AKTH).
 Slides positivity were confirmed by two WHO certified laboratory Scientists using thin films.
 The films were fixed with methanol and stained with 3% Giemsa stain of pH 7.0 for 30 min as recommended by (WHO,2000), and examined microscopically using 100x (oil immersion objectives as described by (Cheesbrough, 2000).

 2.5 DNA Extraction